MaskingTechnology/jitar/DEVELOPMENT.md

 To work on Jitar, you need the following tools:

 - Node.js 20.x or higher
-- npm 10.x or higher
+- npm 11.x or higher
 - Visual Studio Code
 - Docker (optional) for running the full stack example

-Note: Jitar is managed as a monorepo with Lerna.
-You don't need specific knowledge about Lerna to work on Jitar.
+Note: Jitar is managed as a monorepo with Turbo.
+You don't need specific knowledge about Turbo to work on Jitar.

 ## Installation